This page addresses some of the typical questions

 LLC, sled dogs, dog sledding, dryland dog sledding,

+How many people can mush at once?
 We are a small micro mushing operation.
 One person

 can ride at a time.
 We do not allow children to ride in an adult lap because it is unsafe.